 The student is required to pay the contribution by the 15th day of the following month (e.g. the contribution for October is paid by November 15).

-Additional information may be obtained at NFZ or on a website.
+Additional information may be obtained at NFZ.

 Also, all foreign students have the option of purchasing additional accident insurance (ask about the details at the Student Services).